xpdota/guide-scratch/3pty/LogGuide.md

 For DoTs and the like, the middle two bytes of the "flags" indicate the damage lowbyte and crit lowbyte (one fixed decimal point, i.e. 200 = 20% crit, but overflows at 25.6%).

-For mitigations, the second byte from the right in the flags is a damage taken modifier (e.g. a 10% mit will come as -10, i.e. 246 or 0xF6).
+For damage dealt/taken modifiers, the second byte from the right in the flags is a damage taken modifier (e.g. a 10% mit will come as -10, i.e. 246 or 0xF6).
 Addle/Feint will show both, and that goes for other statuses with multiple effects.
+Damage downs percentages [can be found](https://triggevent.io/pages/How-To-Find-Damage-Downs-Buffs-Vulns/) using this method.

 #### Ability Examples